-Although not designed for computation, PIO is quite likely Turing-complete, and it is conjectured that it could run DOOM, given a sufficiently high clock speed.
+Although not designed for computation, PIO is quite likely Turing-complete, provided a long enough piece of tape can be found.
+It is conjectured that it could run DOOM, given a sufficiently high clock speed.

 Pico Examples: https://github.com/raspberrypi/pico-examples/tree/master/pio/addition/addition.pio Lines 1 - 19